 recipe instructions

-Combine the dry ingredients and butter.
+Step 1: Combine the dry ingredients and butter.
 In a stand mixing bowl, combine the dry ingredients.
-Then mix in the cubed unsalted butter on low speed until it resembles coarse sand.
+Then mix in the cubed unsalted butter until it resembles coarse sand.

-Pour into a spring form pan.
+Step 3: Pour into a spring-form pan.
 Pour the cake batter into the bottom of the spring form pan.
 Bake for 15-17 minutes, then let the pan cool completely on a wire rack.

 The cake MUST be cool before assembling or everything will melt!
 Once it is cool, remove and wash the sides of the pan.
 It will ensure a clean removal once the mousse is on top.